Depression. Causes, symptoms, treatment of the disease

 - a feeling of physiological discomfort;

-- awareness of violations in the flow mental processes;
+- awareness of disturbances in the course of mental processes;

 - negative emotional reactions.